Terms and Conditions

 8.5 Should the Licensee seek termination of the Subscription before the end of the Subscription Period then in progress and a payment remains outstanding, this request will be subject to the Early Service Termination clauses (see Clause 7).

-9.1 The terms of this Clause 9 shall additionally apply where Bid Consultancy services are provided as part of a Tracker package.
+9.1 The terms of this Clause 9 shall additionally apply if Consultancy or Health Check services are provided as part of a Tracker package.

 9.3.1 Where consultancy is provided as part of your Service, one day of consultancy (8 hours) is included and may be taken as one full day (9 am to 5 pm) or as two half days.